clinicjs/node-clinic-heap-profiler/README.md

   - detectPort [`<boolean>`][] **Default**: false
   - debug [`<boolean>`][] If set to true, the generated html will not be minified.
     **Default**: false
   - dest [`<String>`][] The file where the collected data is stored.
-By default it generates a `.clinic-heapprofile` file in the `.clinic` folder.
-    **Default**: '.'
+    **Default**: `./.clinic/<process.pid>.clinic-heapprofile`

 #### `heapProfiler.collect(args, callback)`

 Starts a process by using [@nearform/heap-profiler](https://github.com/nearform/heap-profiler).

-heapProfiler will produce a file in the current working directory, with the process PID in its filename.
-The filepath relative to the current working directory will be the value in the callback.
+The process sampling is started as soon as the process starts.
+The filepath with collected data will be the value in the callback.

 `stdout`, `stderr`, and `stdin` will be relayed to the calling process.
-As will the `SIGINT` event.

-In order to finish the sampling, the process must receive a `SIGINT` (the simplest way is to press Ctrl+C).
+The sampling is stopped and data collected right before the process exits.

+If you want to collect data earlier, you can send the process a `SIGINT` or, if `detectPort` is `true`, you can call `heapProfiler.stopViaIPC()`.

 #### `flame.visualize(dataFilename, outputFilename, callback)`